Illegal Interview Questions: What If They Ask …?

 • How will you handle the long commute?

-Most interviewers are just curious; they don’t mean to be insensitive, and they are probably unaware that their question is inappropriate.
-They want to know about your work skills and professional experience so they can determine if you can do the job and they want to get to know you as a person.
-You need to ensure that your responses to these questions are positive, even if you are not giving an exact answer, because that is the only way that you will receive a job offer.
+Most interviewers are just curious; they don’t mean to be insensitive and are probably unaware that their question is inappropriate.
+They want to know about your work skills and professional experience to determine if you can do the job, and they want to get to know you as a person.
+You need to ensure that your responses to these questions are positive, even if you are not giving an exact answer, because that is the only way to receive a job offer.

 A powerful resume = job interviews = job offers!